 RIGI HOCHFLUE HIKE

-Rigi Hochflue is an very challenging hike up a very steep incline that leads you to a panoramic viewpoint, marked by a cross looking out over Vierwaldstattersee, which is the huge Lake Lucerne.
-The hike is not for the faint-hearted with a vertical ladder climb on the way up and a rocky descent on the way down.
-While the hike is quite short, it will separate the amateurs from the fit hikers with some steep descent that really burns the legs.
-We did this hike in late June in the summer and it was scorching so it made it very tough!
+Rigi Hochflue is a challenging hike with a steep incline that leads to a panoramic viewpoint, marked by a cross, overlooking Vierwaldstattersee, the huge Lake Lucerne.
+The hike is not for the faint-hearted, featuring a vertical ladder climb on the way up and a rocky descent on the way down.
+Though the hike is relatively short, it will separate the amateurs from the fit hikers with some steep descent that will really burn the legs.
+We did this hike in late June, during the summer, and it was scorching, which made it even more challenging!

 Want more details and photos?
 View the full blog post here: RIGI HOCHFLUE HIKE NEAR BRUNNEN